-IDP Update
+Regulation 19 (June 2022)

+2.27 The Council published the Regulation 19: Draft Elmbridge Local Plan 2022 - 2037 on 17 June 2022, running a six-week public consultation which closed on 29 July 2022.
+This stage of the process allowed interested parties to make representations on the draft Local Plan and supporting documents they are submitted to the Inspector for examination.
+The Council asked for representations on legal compliance (including the duty to cooperate), and the four tests of soundness set out in the NPPF - namely whether the Plan is positively prepared, justified, effective and consistent with national policy.

+2.28 The Council has taken the representations received during the Reg.
+19 consultation in 2022 into account and prepared a set of main and minor modifications to the draft new Local Plan that will address the issues raised.
+These will be submitted to the Inspector alongside the Reg.
+19 Local Plan for examination.

+Infrastructure Delivery Plan
-- 2.21 In support of the regulation 18 consultations and the overall preparation of the draft Local Plan, the council has consulted on and updated the IDP.
-This included: - in December 2018 to establish a baseline for the current infrastructure needs/requirements, and - in August 2019 to incorporate the Government's Standard Methodology figures for Elmbridge.
-The update did not assess the exact location of sites, but asked infrastructure providers to assess infrastructure needs/requirements on the highest growth model, of 623 dwellings (the local housing need figure at the time) being delivered every year during the plan period across the borough.

-2.22 This latest version of the IDP is based on information that was sent to infrastructure providers in August 2021.
-This consisted of residential units under construction, with planning permission, and sites that had been identified as developable / deliverable over the 15-year plan period (up to 2037).
+- 2.29 In support of the preparation of the draft Local Plan, the Council has consulted on and updated the IDP.
+This included: - in December 2018 to establish a baseline for the current infrastructure needs/requirements, and - in August 2019 to incorporate the Government's Standard Methodology fus for Elmbridge.
+The update did not assess the exact location of sites, but asked infrastructure providers to assess infrastructure needs/requirements on the highest growth model, of 623 dwellings (thelocal housing need figure at the time) being delivered every year duringthe plan period across the borough. - 2.30 The IDP (May 2022) was published alongside the draft new Local Plan (Reg.
+19) in June 2022 and was based on information that was sent to infrastructure providers in August 2021.
+This consisted of residential units under construction, with planning permission, and sites that had been identifiedædevelopable / deliverable over the 15-year plan period (up to 2037).
 In regard to the developable / deliverable sites, this equated to circ.
 7,750 dwellings.
-The details in this IDP reflect the infrastructure needs created as a result of providing this many units in the borough as set out in the draft Local Plan.
+The details in the IDP reflected the infrastructure needs created as a result of providing this many units in the borough as set out in the draft Local Plan. - 2.31 This IDP (June 2023) will be submitted alongside the draft Local Plan for Examination in Public.
+The development strategy presented in the draft Local Plan (June 2022) has not altered, therefore in preparing this partial update to the IDP, the Council has only engaged with infrastructure providers to ascertain if there has been an update to existing provisions / their infrastructure plans that should be reflected in the IDP.